 COVID-19 and your visit to Banff National Park

-Opening details will differ across the country.
+Openings and services differ across the country.
 Please check the Parks Canada national information portal dedicated to COVID-19 for regular updates.

 Important information about your visit to Banff National Park

-What's open (updated May 26, 2020)
+What's open (updated July 23, 2021)

-Beginning June 1, 2020, the following services and activities are available in Banff National Park:
+The following services and activities are available in Banff National Park:

 Motor vehicle access

-Visitors can enjoy a scenic drive through the park and access many of the trails and day use areas as the suspension of motor vehicle access on secondary roads has now been lifted with the exception on the Bow Valley Parkway east of Castle junction and Tunnel Mountain Drive.
 Vehicle parking is limited to designated areas only.
 Signage and monitoring will be used throughout the park to inform the public of parking restrictions and encourage compliance.
 Roadside parking is prohibited.

 Check BanffNow for up to date information.

 Open roads and parking areas